ugomezjr/USD_Data_Hackathon_2023/README.md

 # USD Data Hackathon 2023
 ------
-##Authors:  Ned Kost, Ulises Gomez
+## Authors:  Ned Kost, Ulises Gomez
 ------
-##Project Description
+## Project Description
 ------
 This code was created as an entry for a Virtual Data Hackathon held by the University of San Diego.
 The goal of the hackathon was to develop a robust model predicting the primary factor influencing fata car crashes: drunk driving, speeding, or other factors.
 We were provided 2 days to create, test, and submit our entries.

-We used an XGBoost Classifier model to predict the influencing factor based on the data provided for the challenge.
+We used an XGBoost Classifier model to predict the influencing factor based on the Fatality Analysis Reporting System(FARS) data provided for the challenge.

 ------
 Here are the specifics of this implementation: